playlyfe/playlyfe-node-sdk/README.md

     version: 'v1',
     redirect_uri: 'The url to redirect to', //only for auth code flow
     store: function(access_token, done) {
         // The function which will persist the access token to a database.
-You have to persist the token to a database if you want the access token to remain the same in every request done(null, access_token);
+        //You  have to persist the token to a database if you want the access
+        //token to remain the same in every request done(null, access_token);
     },
     load: function(done) {
         // The function which will load the access token.
-This is called internally by the sdk on every request so the the access token can be persisted between requests done(null, access_token);
+This is called
+        //internally by the sdk on every request so the the access token can
+        //be  persisted between requests
+       done(null, access_token);
     }
 });